carpentries-incubator/managing-computational-projects/episodes/files/01-introduction.md

 ---
-title: What is data science
+title: "What is data science"
 teaching: 10
-exercises: 0
+exercises: 10
 ---